Zoonomian Rotating Header Image

 (Update 4th November 2011.
 We were very sorry to hear of Alan’s death earlier today.
 A fantastic guy and unmatched friend of gibbons.
 Rest in peace Alan.)

 What better way to spend Christmas than in the company of your favourite gibbons?
-That’s exactly what my wife Erin and I did on the 26th December 2008, when we made our second visit to the Gibbon Conservation Center at Santa Clarita, California – home to some of the world’s rarest gibbons.
+That’s exactly what my wife Erin and I did on the 26th December 2008, on our second visit to the Gibbon Conservation Center at Santa Clarita, California – home to some of the world’s rarest gibbons.

-As well as catching up with gibbon families we first encountered in September, and described in this earlier post, I made some sound recordings during this visit, including an extended interview with the Founder and Director of the Center, Alan Mootnick.
+As well as catching up with gibbon families first met in September and described in this earlier post, I recorded the gibbons singing, and an extended interview with the Founder and Director of the Center, Alan Mootnick.

-I’m sure a lot of what Alan has to say about working on conservation with the various institutes, authorities and peoples around the world, and particularly in Asia, is relevant to species beyond the gibbon.
+Much of what Alan has to say about working in gibbon conservation with various institutes, authorities, and peoples around the world, and particularly in Asia, is also relevant to other species.

 Pileated gibbon, young female Dec.
 2008